1. Knowledge Base

 • Pending Revenue

-• Publisher CAP Visibility: You can Control CAP visibility on Publisher Interface.
+• Publisher CAP Visibility: You can control CAP visibility on the Publisher Interface.

-• If you select Public then CAP will be visible to them on Offer level.
+• If you select public, then CAP will be visible to them on the offer level.

-• Publisher CAP Type: If you select 5 different Publisher then you have the option to set CAP on them, then you can select.
+• Publisher CAP Type: If you select 5 different publishers, then you have the option to set CAP on them, and then you can select.

-• Each of them will get X Number of CAP on daily/monthly/Lifetime.
+• Each of them will get X number of CAPs on daily/monthly/Lifetime basis.

-• Group means, together those 5 publishers will have X number of CAP on daily/monthly/Lifetime.
+• Group means, together, those 5 publishers will have X number of CAPs on daily/monthly/Lifetime.

-• GEOs: If you have Multiple GEOs on the campaign then you can set CAP on GEO Level As well.
+• GEOs: If you have multiple GEOs on the campaign, then you can set CAP on the GEO level as well.

-• Daily/Monthly/Hourly: One would need to add value here for capping along with timezone
+• Daily/Monthly/Lifetime: One would need to add value here for capping along with timezone.

-Campaign creatives in the Trackier platform allow you to host and upload all creative related to a campaign at one place as these creatives are used by publishers to drive conversions to campaigns.
+Campaign creatives in the Trackier platform allow you to host and upload all creative related to a campaign at one place, as these creatives are used by publishers to drive conversions to campaigns.
 Trackier provides an infrastructure to host and serve these creatives for you and your publishers.
-You can upload as many creative you need.
+You can upload as many creatives as you need.

 • Banner Image